1. HTTP Bridge overview

 Caution

-4. Run the Kafka Bridge script with the property enabled for tracing.
+Run the HTTP Bridge script with the property enabled for tracing.

 Instead of the default OTLP tracing system, you can specify other tracing systems that are supported by OpenTelemetry.